German Paratroopers “Green Devils”, 1943–1945

 - 14 % of the men are without ammunition pouches for their personal weapon.

 Incorrect painting instructions.
-Trousers and helmets should be blue-grey, not blue.
-Bandoliers should be blue-grey, although tan or blue-grey bandoliers were worn with the tropical uniform.
-Pistol holsters and belts should be brown, not black.
+Trousers and MP 40 magazine pouches should be blue-grey, not blue.
+Bandoliers should be blue-grey, although tan or blue-grey bandoliers could be worn with the tropical uniform, and helmets RAL 7016 »Anthracite Grey«.
+Luftwaffe pistol cases, waistbelts, and Y-straps were brown, not black.

 The ESCI figures are the best and most useful plastic Fallschirmjäger in this scale, despite the many bungled poses.
 By comparison, Airfix Fallschirmjäger are too small even for 1:76 scale, and Revell Fallschirmjäger are inconsistent in size and sculpting style.
 Some of the Revell poses, the radio operator, the standing MP40 gunner, the kneeling firing and the pointing riflemen may be mixed with these ESCI troopers, but it will still be difficult to build a typical Fallschirmjäger platoon from these two figure sets.
 The ESCI figures are the most detailed of the bunch, and they do convert very well.
 With a little modelling magic, maybe the missing figure types can be built from parts available in the ESCI Fallschirmjäger and Afrika Korps sets.